 In an animal’s life there are critical periods in which certain important events must happen or otherwise that learning opportunity is lost.
 The most important critical period is during the first few months after birth.
 It is important to understand more about this so-called socialization period in animals and especially in dogs because a lack of socialization can result in serious behaviour problems of our favorite pet.

-The socialization period is important for a puppy to learn recognize its own species, to communicate successfully with other dogs, as well as to learn to live among people and other animals.
+Dog socialization: the socialization period is important for a puppy to learn recognize its own species, to communicate successfully with other dogs, as well as to learn to live among people and other animals.
 Although the animal learns especially how to interact with other individuals, it will also habituate to stimuli it often encounters.

 Dog socialization period starts at around 3 weeks.
 At this age the senses will be developed to such an extend the puppy becomes capable of seeking social interaction with individuals other than its mother.
 However it is important for a puppy to remain with its mother and littermates for at least another 4 weeks so it can learn how to interact with other dogs.
 If a dog is removed from its mother before this time, it will not have the chance to learn the rules of social behaviour properly.